LydiaMoo/Brighton_Guide/README.md

-# Brighton_WebSite
+# Brighton_Guide
 An indie/local guide to Brighton created on the CodeFirst: Girls beginners course.